President's Community Fund

 How to Apply

-Applications will be reviewed quarterly by the Estates Strategy Group, with subsequent deadlines on 30 September 2021, 31 December 2021 and 31 March 2022.
+Applications will be reviewed quarterly by the Estates Strategy Group.

 Process and Reporting

 - Applications that meet the eligibility criteria will be considered and shortlisted by the Estates Strategy Group to assess their feasibility and any overlap with existing strategic plans.